 - Beware of house chores: You might be generating more dirt and dirty dishes at home.
 It’s tempting to jump in and clear up, but set aside dedicated time for chores after work hours to keep to your work routine.

 - Make your bed: This helps to reduce the temptation to lie on your bed in the middle of the day, disrupting your set schedule.

 For those who are not living alone, it might be hard for you to be focused on work because your family is calling on you for everything and anything interesting.

-Let them know your schedule and have them understand that you are always available outside your work hours.
-This helps your family to see that you are still available but that they should not distract you from your work.
-It helps to educate younger kids too to understand the concept of work and playtime.
+Ground rules, in this case, are both necessary and helpful.
+Let your loved ones know your schedule and have them understand that you are always available outside your work hours.
+This helps your family to see that you are still available, but that they should not distract you from your work.
+It helps to educate younger kids too, helping them understand the concept of work and playtime.

 Reflect and be grateful